 First, a little background:

-I am a stay at home mom, and have been for the last 6 years.
-In some ways this makes it easier to deal with my clothing.
-I don’t need work clothes and casual clothes.
-I can wear what is comfortable and what I like.
-However, one of the big struggles for me, and I know a lot of other stay at home moms too, is becoming stuck in a rut of stay at home mom style.
+However, one of the big struggles for me, and I know a lot of other stay-at-home moms too, is getting stuck in a rut of stay-at-home mom style.
 There are endless amounts of jokes and parodies about moms in yoga pants and dirty t-shirts for a reason!

-It’s easy to fall in to a style rut as a mom, especially with babies and small children.
-You’re tired and rarely getting a full night of sleep.
+It’s easy to fall into a style rut as a mom, especially with babies and young children.
+You’re tired and maybe rarely getting a full night of sleep.
 Just getting a few minutes to shower can be a luxury.
-You spend your days changing diapers, being spit up on, feeding babies and kids, wiping sticky hands and snotty noses, etc. And it’s all on repeat for 16 hours a day.
+You spend your days changing diapers, being spit-up on, feeding babies and kids, wiping sticky hands and snotty noses, etc. And it’s easy for one day to start blending into the next.

 So what did I do?
 Started amassing a new wardrobe of clothes of course!
 I still wanted to feel comfortable, but I also wanted to feel good about the way I looked.
 I thought the only way to do that was to have more options in my closet to choose from.